 and activities.
 Accompanying audio and video resources - Access to Carnegie Hall’s online resources and webinars, including additional lessons and interactive classroom resources

-- One mandatory professional development training session for participating teachers, lead teachers, and administrators provided by DPAA Learning and Community Engagement Artistic Leadership Team on either:
+- One mandatory professional development training session for participating teachers, lead teachers, and administrators provided by DPAA Learning and Community Engagement Artistic Leadership Team.

 Preschool & Early Elementary